ptruman/diab/README.md

 1) Standard (plaintext) DNS - *internally only* - forwarded to a DNS service of your choice
 2) DoH - internally *and* externally - forwarded to a DNS service of your choice
 3) DoT - internally *and* externally - forwarded to a DNS service of your choice (enabling "Private DNS" on Android)
+4) EDNS manipulation (passthrough to an upstream server, or not...)

 The assumption here is that the "DNS service of your choice" is already configured (i.e. piHole, or another DoT/DoH/DNSCrypt proxy to an external DNS). *diab* will just continue plugging into that - so all you need to do is change your DNS IP/host to the new *diab* IP.
 If you're using piHole *as* your DNS - don't worry, we cover that further down...

 Whilst *diab* will be externally available (via DoT, if you want "Private DNS" and/or DoH) - it will *only* respond to queries it is allowed to.
-It will reject queries for anything else it's not setup to answer - so whilst it's not "firewalled", it's not useful to anyone else.
+It will reject *external* queries for anything else it's not setup to answer - so whilst it's not "firewalled", it's not useful to anyone else.

-By default, it will allow Android mobile devices to resolve *client1-5.google.com* and *connectivitycheck.gstatic.com* - to prevent any device using it for Private DNS from displaying "offline" or "no internet" alerts.
+By default, it will allow Android mobile devices to resolve *client1-5.google.com* and *connectivitycheck.gstatic.com* - to prevent any device using it for Private DNS from displaying "offline" or "no internet" alerts, which you don't want when booting up.

 Over and above that, you can allow then certain addresses on your domain to respond - i.e. WireGuard.

+So - let's run the above example through:
+1. Your mobile device is configured to use Wireguard, "Always On" and "Block Connections without VPN"
+2. Your mobile device is set to use your Private DNS - using diab.
+3. Your mobile device boots up, away from home (using 3G/4G/5G cellular connectivity) and uses the operator DNS to resolve your Private DNS server (plaintext)
+4. Your WireGuard client then requests to resolve it's hostname, via Private DNS
+5. *diab* sees an *external* (untrusted) request, but it's for your wireguard hostname, which is allowed, so it returns it
+6. WireGuard is able to connect
+7. WireGuard is told to use your (internal) diab IP address for DNS
+8. *diab* now sees all queries (from WireGuard) as *internal*, and therefore trusted
+9. If your mobile attempts a connectivity check before WireGuard comes up, *diab* allows those (so you get no errors)
+10. If anyone does find your IP responding on DNS/DoH/DoT ports, Traefik filters should silently drop them unless the hostname (SNI) matches
+11. If anyone uses the correct SNI will be seen as untrusted, and the queries will fail.

 **RECENTLY ADDED :** Addition of routeDNS within *diab* to enable connection **to** DoH or DoT servers (via routedns)<br/>
+**RECENTLY ADDED :** EDNS configurability<br/>
 **COMING SOON :** Switching failover - currently *diab* will talk to the FIRST server ONLY unless it's down, then the second.
 This will be optional in future)

 # Configuration